ccprogwarrior/ccprog1/3 Conditional Statements/🌘VGood.md

 # VGood Problem
-Write a program that will display ‘V.Good!’ and ‘Keep it up!’ if the grade of a student is 4.0.
+Write a program that will display ‘V.Good!’ and ‘Keep it up!’ if the grade uof a student is 4.0.

 <details>
 <summary>Explanation</summary>